ThePrimeagen/dev/README.md

 1. Install docker and ensure user crap is done
 1. cp over keyboard config and layout into xkb
 1. zsh
+1. i3 -- pretty shotty playbook, but it works.

 ## Ponderings
 Should I have languages be installed or just assume those are things i'll let myself figure out later.
 Such as installing `n` and node or golang.
 Rust is pretty easy because it self updates